-Special Note: This course contains material governed by Distribution Statement D. Distribution is authorized to the Department of Defense and U.S. DoD contractors only.
-Other requests shall be referred to NAVSEA 05P1 via the Lecturer-in-Charge, Mr. Brian Beechener (brian.beechener@navy.mil; 301-227-4075).
+SPECIAL NOTE: This course contains material governed by Distribution Statement D. Distribution authorized to the Department of Defense and U.S. DoD contractors only.
+Other requests shall be referred to Naval Undersea Warfare Center, 1176 Howell St., Newport, RI 02841-1708 via the Lecturer-in-Charge, Mr. Michael Brown.

 LOCATION: Classes will be held in the Hill Building, Building NE-80, Room 1409 at 1 Hampshire Street, Cambridge, MA.
 The classroom is adjacent to MIT's main campus at The Charles Stark Draper Laboratory.
-Click here for a map of relevant locations for the course.

-COURSE ELIGIBILITY AND CLASSIFICATION: Applicants are expected to have mature technical backgrounds which, either through experience or education is at least equivalent to graduate education.
+COURSE ELIGIBILITY AND CLASSIFICATION: Applicants are expected to have mature technical backgrounds which, either through experience or education, is at least equivalent to graduate education.
 This course is classified SECRET/NORFORN.
 It is open to active-duty U.S. military, U.S. government employees, and U.S. civilian contractor personnel with U.S. government sponsorship.
 It is NOT open to foreign nationals.
 A SECRET security clearance is required.
 A current U.S. Government ID or current Passport will be required each day to obtain a badge for classroom access.
-The course is limited to 36 students.
-Students with appropriate clearances that are outside of DoD must apply by 30 April 2023 to allow time for 'need to know' to be established and approval received through appropriate channels.
+The course is limited to 40 students.
+Students with appropriate clearances that are outside of DoD must apply by 30 April 2025 to allow time for 'need to know' to be established and approval received through appropriate channels.